paxosglobal/usdg-contract/README.md

 the [Paxos docs](https://docs.paxos.com/stablecoin).

 ## Audits
-An audit was performed by Zellic and can be found [here](https://github.com/paxosglobal/paxos-token-contracts/blob/master/audits/Paxos%20Stablecoin%20-%20Zellic%20Audit%20Report.pdf)
+Audits were performed by Zellic and Trail of Bits.
+Audits can be found [here](https://github.com/paxosglobal/paxos-token-contracts/blob/master/audits/).

 ## Contract Specification